 Most hair dryer attachments just clip onto your dryer, some slip over the end of the dryer and some fancy ones click on magnetically.
-Before drying your hair, remember to use a heat protectant so you don’t fry your hair (we like TRESemmé Get Sleek Heat Protection Spray).
+Before drying your hair, remember to use a heat protectant so you don’t fry your hair.
+We like TRESemmé Keratin Smooth Heat Protect Spray for the job.
 Note: To best use a concentrator nozzle, it’s a good idea to have your hair already partially dried.
 Trying to dry all of your hair just with the concentrator can take much longer and can have you creating unintentional hot spots.

 The diffuser head forces the air coming out of the dryer to spread out and up through the tines.
 So when you’re using it to dry your hair, less air is being directed in one area.
-Instead, the air is spread out, making this method of drying much gentler on hair as well.
+Instead, the air is spread out, making this method of drying much gentler on hair.

-When blow-drying curly hair it’s important to make sure you maintain its moisture levels.
-You want your hair dry, obviously, but still moisturized.
-To make sure the hair dryer doesn’t dehydrate your hair, use an oil-based serum before drying.
-We like Suave Professionals Coconut Oil Infusion Damage Repair Oil Treatment because it’s also great for soothing damaged hair.
+When blow-drying curly hair, it’s important to make sure you maintain its moisture levels.
+You want your hair dry but still moisturized.
+To make sure the hairdryer doesn’t dehydrate your hair, use a blow dry balm before drying.
+We like TRESemmé Thermal Creations Blow Dry Balm because it’s also great for soothing damaged hair.